divio/divio-cloud-docs/introduction/01-installation.rst

 Log in
 ------

-*divio-cli* needs to be authenticated with the Control Panel in order to interact with it::
+The Divio CLI needs to be authenticated with the Control Panel in order to interact with it::

     divio login